mnit-rtmc/iris/docs/vehicle_detection.md

 `111,1542`          | 111      | 1542    | 17:50:35 | ?
 `304,12029`         | 304      | 12029   | 17:50:47 | ?

-## Traffic Map
+## Traffic Layer

-The IRIS client user interface includes a traffic map layer which is created automatically from the [road topology].
+The IRIS client user interface includes a _traffic map layer_ which is created automatically from the [road topology].
 By default, this layer uses traffic **density** to determine the color of each **segment**.
 Other themes are available for **speed** and **flow**.
 The **Legend** menu at the top of the map